simoninireland/introduction-to-epidemics/src/progress.md

 calculated the rate *over the whole country*, we'd see a far milder epidemic.
-Because the same disease is spreading in different circumstances, averaging may be misleading &ndash; too mild for the city, but too large for the countryside.
-This makes it possible to manipulate the reported $R$ value accidentally, or deliberately by judicious choice of population over which to take the average.
+Because the same disease is spreading in different circumstances, averaging may be misleading &ndash; too mild for the city, but too large for the countryside. **When interpreting an average, you always need to know what population has been averaged over**.
+It is possible to manipulate the reported $R$ value accidentally, or deliberately by judicious choice of population.

 For all these reasons it's important not to fixate on $R$.
 The fact that it's a number can sometimes give a false sense of security,